Ahmad-Hazrati/coffee-house-automated-order-taker/README.md

 #### User Stories
 - User Goals:
   - To check the current weather of a location / city.
-  - To check the next 5 days weather forecast for any geographical location/ citiy.
+  - To check the next 5 days weather forecast for any geographical location/ city.
   - To see the weather condition comparison result of 2 different locations/ cities.
 <br><br>
 - Site Administrator Goals: